dlewiski/post-epicodus-plan/post_epicodus_plan.md

 * Plan of action items after finishing Epicodus to secure a full time software engineering or entry level data science position

 ## Action items
-* The follow is a list of specific tasks in no particular order
+* The following is a list of specific tasks in no particular order

 1. Do two problems a week from "Cracking the Coding Interview".
 2. Attend at least two meetups a week: examples include Ruby Brigade, Ask a Dev, Mentorship Saturdays, Donut.js, and of course Tech and Pong.